 Overview

-I often struggled with the level of granularity when creating architecture diagrams, but I recently learned about a technique called the C4 Model and decided to look into it.
+I have always struggled with the level of detail when drawing architecture diagrams, but I learned about a technique called the C4 model, so I decided to research it.

-C4 stands for Context, Containers, Components, and Code.
-By breaking a system into these elements, it provides a way to describe software architecture.
+C4 stands for Context, Containers, Components, and Code, and it describes software architecture by breaking down the system into these elements.

 As the level increases, the internal structure of the system becomes more detailed.